small steps great leaps

-Whether it’s chronic pain – one of the biggest healthcare issues facing the world today – or concussion, stroke rehabilitation or post-traumatic stress disorder, anxiety and depression or endometriosis, Exsurgo’s technology – and its centralised data collection hub Exsurgo Connect – analyses brain activity and then puts the power of our own brains to use to help treat those conditions.
+Whether it’s chronic pain or concussion, stroke rehabilitation or post-traumatic stress disorder, anxiety and depression or endometriosis, Exsurgo’s technology – and its centralised data collection hub Exsurgo Connect – analyses brain activity and then puts the power of our own brains to use to help treat those conditions.

 A REVOLUTION IN PAIN MANAGEMENT, EXSURGO’S PROPRIETARY AXON SYSTEM IS NON-INVASIVE, EASY-TO-USE AND HAS NO SIDE-EFFECTS* OR TOLERANCE BUILD UP.